publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stD/ch31/schB/m__us_usc_t26_s4041.md

  __Study of Imported Alcohol by Secretary of the Treasury__

     [Pub.
 L. 96–223, title II, § 232(f)][/us/pl/96/223/s232/f], Apr.
 2, 1980, [94 Stat.
 280][/us/stat/94/280], required, within 180 days after Apr.
-2, 1980, Secretary of the Treasury to furnish specific Congressional committees recommendations for limiting import of alcohol into United States for fuel purposes.
+2, 1980, Secretary of the Treasury to furnish specific congressional committees recommendations for limiting import of alcohol into United States for fuel purposes.

  __Reports on Use of Alcohol in Fuel__